pingcap/dm/docs/RFCS/20190722_error_handling.md

 #### Provide better error equivalences check

 To provide better error equivalences check, we need to do the following:
-1. Enable fast, reliable, and secure determination of whether a particular error cause is present（no relying on the presence of a substring in the error messages）
+- Enable fast, reliable, and secure determination of whether a particular error cause is present（no relying on the presence of a substring in the error messages）
-2. Provide the following interface for error equivalences check.
+- Support protobuf-encodable error object，so we can work with errors transmitted across the network via GRPC.（TODO）
-3. Support protobuf-encodable error object，so we can work with errors transmitted across the network via GRPC.（TODO）
+- Provide the following interface for error equivalences check.

 ```go
 // Equal returns true iff the error contains `reference` in any of its